Chinnicodes/Chinnicodes/README.md

 -->👋 Hi, I'm Trisha!

 ###  About Me
-- Currently I am working as assistant professor in Hindu College of Engineering and Technology, guntur
+- Currently Serving as an Assistant professor in Hindu College of Engineering and Technology, guntur
 - I recently graduated B.Tech in Hindu college of engineering and technology,guntur
 - Currently exploring web development
 - I love solving problems